 You can also buy any items you want, like clothes, jewels, ceramics, leather bags, or pieces of art in Cinque Terre.

 Verona is gorgeous, similar to Venice, and is located 231 km from Florence.
-Verona is one of the most important cities in the Veneto region of Italy, and is renowned for its historical center and the myriad of stunning buildings and architecture.
+Verona is one of Italy’s Veneto region’s most important cities and is renowned for its historical center and the myriad of stunning buildings and architecture.

 There are many fun things to do in Verona, Italy.
 Among famous local places are Piazza Delle Erbe, Piazza Bra, Arena di Verona, Ponte di Castelvecchio, Giardino Giusti, Basilica di San Zeno Maggiore, Castelvecchio, Porta Borsari, Duomo of Verona, and Arche Scaligeri.

 Verona is a region where you can find places to escape from the crowds.
 When you wander through the square of Centro Storico, you will find many of the main sights in the city.
 The Verona Arena sits adjacent to Piazza Bra, one of the best-preserved Roman amphitheaters, and is still in use today.